 Nutrition for Rheumatoid Arthritis

-Rheumatoid Arthritis (RA) is an inflammatory disease of the smaller joints, such as wrists, ankles, fingers and knees.
+Rheumatoid Arthritis (RA) is an autoimmune and inflammatory disease of the smaller joints, such as wrists, ankles, fingers and knees.
 This typically happens on both sides of the body (both hands, wrists, and/or knees), and this symmetry helps distinguish rheumatoid from other types of arthritis.
 Unlike the wear-and-tear damage of osteoarthritis, rheumatoid arthritis affects the lining of your joints, causing a painful swelling that can eventually result in bone erosion and joint deformity.
-It is an autoimmune disorder whereby the body’s own immune system starts attacking joint tissue.
-It is a chronic disease and tends to progress with time but many people find the pain and stiffness comes and goes for varying periods of time.
+It is an autoimmune disorder, and is thought to be a case of the body’s own immune system attacking joint tissue.
+Rheumatoid arthritis is a chronic disease and tends to progress with time, but many people find the pain and stiffness comes and goes for varying periods of time.

 • Joint stiffness that is usually worse in the mornings and after inactivity